NUM-Forschungsdatenplattform/num-portal-webapp/docs/00_glossary/00_glossary.md

 Criteria : Criteria
-  A special description in {term}`AQL` sytax that describes a filter criteria to extract a sub set of data.
+  A special description in {term}`AQL` syntax that describes a filter criteria to extract a sub set of data.